 DC Universe is the comics giant's answer to Netflix: a streaming service dedicated entirely to the DC comic book characters, including TV shows, movies, and digital comics books - including new and exclusive content.

 The service launched in the US in September 2018, but unfortunately for the rest of the world it's so far US-only - which is a bit of a problem if you're hoping to watch the service's exclusive shows.
-The first original show, Titans, is due to come to Netflix outside the US, but hasn't arrived yet even though it's already out on DC Universe, and we don't know for sure if other shows will follow suit.
+The first original show, Titans, came to Netflix outside the US, but follow-up Doom Patrol hasn't arrived yet even though it's already out on DC Universe, and we don't know for sure which other shows will make it to Netflix.

-Luckily there is a way round the company's region-locking, so here's how to watch Titans and other DC Universe shows and films from anywhere in the world.
+Luckily there is a way round the company's region-locking, so here's how to watch Titans, Doom Patrol, and other DC Universe shows and films from anywhere in the world.

 What is DC Universe?

 As we've already said, DC Universe is essentially a rival to the likes of Netflix and Amazon Prime Video, but one that is exclusively limited to content involving DC's roster of comic book characters: Batman, Superman, Wonder Woman, and the like.

 That obviously means it has a narrower range of genres than most other streaming services, but DC hopes to make up for it by leaning heavily into dedicated content for its serious fans.
 That means an exhaustive back catalogue of animated TV shows and films, classic movies including from the original Superman films to Nolan's Dark Knight trilogy, and newer shows that you won't be able to watch anywhere else - like the aforementioned Titans.

 There's also more on hand than just stuff to watch.
 DC is throwing in access to a selection from its back catalogue of digital comics, along with exclusive merchandise offers, premium rewards and offers, and a community section that allows you to reach out to DC fans and creators alike.